masternodeh/0-docs/docs/sd/helpdesk-info.md

 [Download this file]() for the complete guide.

-### Scope of the ticketing system

-User registers themselves their stuck issue in the ticketing system Community mods checks the data of new tickets and validate that they can be communicated to the dev team (= ticket escalation)
-Automatic notifications
-Mods: New tickets created are notified in a specific TG channel Dev team: Receives an automatic notification by mail that a ticket has been escalated to them
-Users: Confirmation by mail of the ticket creation and ticket closure
-If users need additional information, they continue to go on the Telegram/Discord channels

-Phasing of the use of the ticketing system
+### Phasing of the go live

 Since the new system must be learned by the mods, it will go live in several phases.

 Regardless of the phases:
-Users register themselves their ticket at
+* Users register themselves their ticket at https://0.masternode.io/docs/sd/sd001
-Contains explanation about the resolution/time process Troubleshooting to make sure they are dealing with a stuck TX Explanation on how to find their cross-chain transaction ID System closes automatically all tickets after 7 days of their creation date (regardless in the state they are)
+  * Contains explanation about the resolution/time process
+  * Troubleshooting to make sure they are dealing with a stuck TX
+  * Explanation on how to find their cross-chain transaction ID
+* System closes automatically all tickets after 7 days of their creation date (regardless in the state they are)
-Users: Confirmation by mail of the ticket creation and ticket closure
+* Users: Confirmation by mail of the ticket creation and ticket closure

-Phases:
-Phase 1:
+#### Phases

+_Phase 1:_
-Flow A - New tickets created by the users will be added automatically to a new Google sheet:
+* Option of Flow A - New tickets created by the users will be added automatically to a new Google sheet: https://docs.google.com/spreadsheets/d/1CBBT1K1sLu6oy3MDCfxbOGH53X812_xpJqfBj8NAyH0/edit#gid=968062942
-A notification of a new ticket creation will be sent to the TG channel:
+  * A notification of a new ticket creation will be sent to the TG channel: https://t.me/joinchat/Ts7NBUAKK_JiZDQ0
-Mod checks in the new Google sheet the details of the newly registered stuck TX If data validated, then mod copies the data from the new Google sheet to the old Google sheet Flow B - Mod can still continue to choose to not ask users to register the issue in the ticketing system Mod adds the new stuck TX in the old Google sheet based on the DM with the user on TG Flows A & B - Mod notifies as usual the dev team via the Discord stucktx channel of a new entry in the old Google sheet
+  * Mod checks in the new Google sheet the details of the newly registered stuck TX
+  * If data validated, then mod copies the data from the new Google sheet to the old Google sheet
+* Option of Flow B - Mod can still continue to choose to not ask users to register the issue in the ticketing system
+  * Mod adds the new stuck TX in the old Google sheet based on the DM with the user on TG
+* Flows A & B - Mod notifies as usual the dev team via the Discord stucktx channel of a new entry in the old Google sheet

-Phase 2
+_Phase 2:_
-A notification of a new ticket will be sent to the TG channel:
+* A notification of a new ticket will be sent to the TG channel: https://t.me/joinchat/Ts7NBUAKK_JiZDQ0
-From the URL ticket in the TG channel, mod opens it with the following credentials:
+* From the URL ticket in the TG channel, mod opens it with the credentials communicated on a previous section
-Mod checks the stuck TX details and changes the state of the ticket to "Escalated to Discord" when data validated System sends an email to the dev team with the details of the escalated ticket Mod notifies as usual the dev team via the Discord stucktx channel
+* Mod checks the stuck TX details and changes the state of the ticket to "Escalated to Discord" when data validated

-Phase 3
+* System sends an email to the dev team with the details of the escalated ticket
+* Mod notifies as usual the dev team via the Discord #stuck-tx channel

+_Phase 3:_
-A notification of a new ticket will be sent to the TG channel:
+* A notification of a new ticket will be sent to the TG channel: https://t.me/joinchat/Ts7NBUAKK_JiZDQ0
-From the URL ticket in the TG channel, mod opens it with the following credentials:
+* From the URL ticket in the TG channel, mod opens it with the credentials communicated on a previous section
-Mod checks the stuck TX details and changes the state of the ticket to "Escalated to Discord" when data validated System sends an email to the dev team with the details of the escalated ticket If mod gets the confirmation by users that the issue is solved, (s)he can close manually some tickets quicker before the system does it automatically
+* Mod checks the stuck TX details and changes the state of the ticket to "Escalated to Discord" when data validated
+* System sends an email to the dev team with the details of the escalated ticket
+* If mod gets the confirmation by users that the issue is solved, (s)he can close manually some tickets quicker before the system does it automatically
-Active monitoring by some mods of the ticketing queues at
+* Active monitoring by some mods of the ticketing queues at https://0exchange.atlassian.net/jira/servicedesk/projects/ZEH/section/incidents/custom/51